 - Clamp the flat iron around the section.
 The heated sides should touch and the section of hair should lie flat in between the iron.
 Don’t clamp too tightly as such will form a fold at the top part where you began straightening.
 In addition, don’t hold the flat iron in the same area for too long.
 That, too, will cause a fold.

 - Move the flat iron down along the length of the section.
 Your movement should be fluid and steady.
 Once more, don’t hold the flat iron in one place for too long.
 It will cause damage and create folds.

 - If necessary, repeat the section until it is completely straight.
 The thickness of your hair will determine how many times you may need to repeat that flat iron application.
 A lower flat iron temperature may require more applications.
 It’s okay to see steam rising from the flat iron.
 Ceramic flat irons create steam when they contact leftover moisture.
 You shouldn’t, however, smell burning hair.
 If you do, lower the setting right away.

 - Unclip a new hair part and continue straightening.
-It’s easier to work from one side to the next, rather from random section to section.
+It’s easier to work from one side to the next, rather from a random section to section.

 - Finish your hair with your hairdryer.
-Set your hairdryer to the lowest setting and blow dry with a thick brush for about one minute.
+Set your hairdryer to the lowest setting and blow-dry with a thick brush for about one minute.